 Homemaker and companion care

-This is assistance with tasks like laundry, errands, meal preparation, and light housekeeping.
+Homemakers and companions help with tasks such as laundry, errands, meal preparation, and light housekeeping.
 If individuals receiving care are able to leave their homes, homemaker and companion caregivers can accompany them to appointments or take them shopping.
 Homemakers can help you or your loved one with household management to ensure a clean, safe, and orderly environment.
 Companions focus on well-being and provide social interaction, physical activities, and recreation.
 They create a safe and supportive environment for activities like reading, conversing, and playing games, while assisting with leisure time and providing cognitive stimulation.

 Home health aide (HHA) care

-This is personal care for you or your loved one, which includes assistance with activities, such as preparing meals, medication reminders, and exercising.
-HHAs offer step-by-step directions for dressing and give cues and directions for bathing, grooming, and toileting.
-HHAs can also assist with transfers for those who have difficulty walking.
+Home health aides assist with activities of daily living which can include personal care (eg, bathing, grooming, dressing) and household tasks (eg, preparing meals, laundry, light housekeeping).
+They can also help with medication reminders and exercising, and assist with transfers for those who have difficulty walking.
 Most home health care providers allow HHAs to perform some of the duties of a homemaker/companion.
 Nurse clinical managers usually supervise the care given by homemakers, companions, and HHAs.

-Respite care gives you an important interlude from your caring for your loved one.
-While your caregiving responsibilities may take much of your time, it’s important to take time for yourself too.
+Respite care gives family caregivers a much-needed reprieve from the responsibilities of caring for a loved one.
+While your caregiving responsibilities may take much of your time, it’s important to take time for yourself, too.
 Homemaker, companions, and home health aides can help:

 - Pick up groceries and medications